ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/datacenter.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the lan will be created
-	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
-			* properties:
 * `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `name` (string)
 	* description: The name of the  resource.
-* `pcc` (string)
-	* description: The unique identifier of the private Cross-Connect the LAN is connected to, if any.
-* `public` (boolean)
+* `secAuthProtection` (boolean)
+	* description: Boolean value representing if the data center requires extra protection, such as two-step verification.
+* `description` (string)
-	* description: This LAN faces the public Internet.
+	* description: A description for the datacenter, such as staging, production.
+* `location` (string)
+	* description: The physical location where the datacenter will be created.
+This will be where all of your servers live.
+Property cannot be modified after datacenter creation (disallowed in update requests).
+Location can have the following values: de/fra, us/las, us/ewr, de/txl, gb/lhr, es/vit.

 ### Required Properties

 The user needs to set the following properties in order to configure the IONOS Cloud Resource:

-* `datacenterConfig`
-* `public`
+* `location`

 ## Resource Definition

-The corresponding resource definition can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/package/crds/compute.ionoscloud.crossplane.io_lans.yaml).
+The corresponding resource definition can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/package/crds/compute.ionoscloud.crossplane.io_datacenters.yaml).

 ## Resource Instance Example

-An example of a resource instance can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/examples/ionoscloud/compute/lan.yaml).
+An example of a resource instance can be found [here](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/examples/ionoscloud/compute/datacenter.yaml).